pzawadzk/Behavioral-Cloning/README.md

 </p>

 #### Recovery from shoulder
-To record behaviours necessary for the car to recover from the shoulder:
+To record behaviours necessary for the car to recover from the shoulder I:

-1. Drive the car to the shoulder
+1. Drive the car to the shoulder;
-2. Steer wheels toward the center of the road
+2. Steer wheels toward the center of the road;
 3. Record camera images (Fig. 2) and steering angles of 25 ${\textdegree}$ for about 1 second at low speed (about 1 mph).

-Total number of 300 data points were generated for left and right shoulders.
+Total number of 300 data points were generated for the left and the right raod sides.
 <p>
 <img src="center_example.jpg" width="480" alt="Combined Image" /> <br>
     <em>Fig. 2.
 View from the central camaare when car is on shoulder.</em>